 In this course, students learn about and engage in activities related to success as an entrepreneur.
 Specifically, students will participate in self-exploration exercises to identify strengths and weaknesses, develop communication skills, learn team building strategies, and develop networking and negotiation skills identified as critical for building strong entrepreneurial ventures.
+Sophomore standing required.
 Offered fall.